selivan/selivan.github.io/_posts/2017-04-08-ansible-check-on-commit-vault-files-are-encrypted.md

 # Pipe creates separate subshell, we can not use it's variables
 exit $?
 ```

+We want to check only changed files. `git diff` command with `--cached` option shows only changes added to git index for commit.

+If file was modified on disk after `git add`, we can not check it's version that is going to be commited.
+So we ask user to fix the situation.
+We could use some automation here, like `git stash` before commit and `git stash pop` after, but I think leaving solution to user himself is better option.
+Thanks to [Ben Tennant](https://disqus.com/by/ben_tennant/) for pointing out this issue.

+Handling pathnames with spaces and/or special characters is tricky in shell. `git diff` has `-z` option to use NULL characters as pathname terminators.
+Built-in bash command `read` has `-d` option to specify the last line character and `-r` to disable interpretation of backslash escaped characters(like `'\t'`).
+It uses characters from `$IFS` variable(default `$' \t\n'`) as word delimiters.
+If we set `$IFS` empty, whole line before NULL will be saved to a variable.

+If we use pipe to redirect some command output to `while` loop, it will be running in separate subshell.
+Variables changed inside loop won't be visible to parent shell, and `exit` command will terminate just the subshell, not the main script.
+To communicate with loop subshell we can use it's exit code.

 By default git hooks are located in `.git/hooks` directory that is not under version control.
 Of course we want to store hooks in repository to share them between all users.
 Let's save them to `git_hooks` directory in the repository root.
 Starting from version 2.9, git has config parameter `core.hooksPath`, that allows to set relative path for hooks: